namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 The system supports configurable sample sizes (e.g. 10k vs. 100k rows) to compare sensitivity, and it parameterizes the drift algorithms used.
 For numerical features, we run PSI and the Kolmogorov–Smirnov test; for categorical features, we use Cramer’s V and Earth Mover’s Distance.
 Across ~18k features, the output is a ranked list of those most likely to be drifting.

 While the internal marketing needed to promote user adoption has not yet happened, the job has been running in production for about a year, generating monthly drift reports.
 So at least the first step has been achieved: creating a systematic, repeatable way to detect and rank feature drift, giving us better situational awareness of the stability of our feature store.

+## Designed and deployed a pgvector + PostGIS–based semantic search for restaurant dishes with geospatial filtering and optimized embedding storage, achieving 20× storage savings through selective embedding strategies., (2024)
+I had the task of  building out semantic search on top of a restaurant dish corpus so that a user at a given location can free form type some kind of food and they can see the restaurants that match nearby, based on the specific dishes that matched the query at those restaurants.
+The first iteration of this task, was a pgvector implementation, with embeddings at the level of menu-subsets of dishes that each restaurant has, meaning that each restaurant has several menu-subsets where each subset can have 10 to 20 dishes, say, and these dishes were concatenated into blobs and those were embedded.
+The end user accessible API took a latitude, longitude as well as a free form query.
+And the result was a ranked list of dishes and the restaurants they are available at, constrained by the location identified by the location given.

+This project had many components, but began with taking an off the shelf embedding model, embedding a corpus of menu data into postgresql pgvector, along with a table of locations of restaurants and their postgis locations.
+A postgresql query was constructed, first with the relevant postgis subset as a CTE, since that was faster and then calculating the cosine similarity of the menu blobs with the target query and ranking that.

+Then on the fly, embedding for individual menu items were calculated for the subset, in software.
+The reason here was that the pgvector data was actually really huge and by only storing the menu sections embedded, there was a 20x savings and the runtime embedding of the small under 100 typically subset was still reasonably fast and can be done as a second API call after a initial list of restaurants is populated for the user first.

+## Introduced modular Python coding in Databricks 11.3 by enabling multi-file module imports and updating deployment pipelines to support plain files, moving beyond %run globals., (2024-01-23)
+With the release of Databricks 11.3, our ML Platform gained a new capability: workspaces could now host not just notebooks, but also plain Python files.
+This opened the door to more modular, Pythonic development practices.
+Previously, our notebook code often relied on %run statements to pull in helper functions, which polluted the global namespace and discouraged clean module design.

+I took the initiative to explore how far the new functionality could go.
+While Databricks’ documentation only described the simplest case—a single .py file—I tested whether it would support more complex structures.
+I confirmed that nested directories of Python files with __init__.py could indeed be imported as full Python modules, enabling us to organize code more professionally.

+To prove the approach, I introduced this modular style into one of our model repositories, replacing %run calls in a feature engineering notebook with imports from a local module.
+To make the pattern sustainable, I extended our Azure DevOps deployment pipeline to automatically detect such modules in Git repositories and recursively push them into Databricks workspaces using the newly available Databricks SDK.
+This was a significant improvement over the old Databricks CLI, which had no support for plain files.

+After successfully applying this pattern to a few additional repositories, I shared the results with colleagues.
+Interest grew quickly, and others began to adopt the approach.
+The impact was a meaningful cultural and technical shift: our team could now move away from hidden global-variable hacks and toward cleaner, modular, and maintainable code.

+## Standardized integration test code by introducing our shared internal Python library, replacing scattered custom logic with a uniform platform package., (2024-08-23)
+Our ML platform’s integration tests had accumulated scattered custom Python code across different repositories, which made them inconsistent and harder to maintain.
+After we introduced a centralized internal platform library, I refactored the test code to use this package.
+This reduced duplication, brought consistency to how tests were written, and ensured they followed shared best practices—making the framework easier to maintain and extend.

 ## Explored adjacent ML platform technologies (Kubernetes, Dask, Polars, distributed vs. GPU learning) to broaden perspective beyond Databricks, and shared findings in an internal tech talk and blog post., (2024-09-05)